DamnWidget/anaconda.github.io/content/about.md

 ### How does Anaconda solve these two problems?

-* In Anaconda, auto completion, linting, refactoring, code analytics, complexity checks and validations run using your system Python interpreter (or whatever you configure) with no limitations
+* In Anaconda, auto completion, linting, refactoring, code analytics, complexity checks and validations run using your system Python interpreter (or whatever you configure) with no limitations.

 * In Anaconda, each Sublime Text window (if you have more than one open) uses its own standalone copy of Anaconda's JsonServer running as a separate process,